Shippable/docs/sources/getting-started/cd-sample.md

 * CI build that creates a docker image of the Node.js app and pushes it to Amazon ECR.
 * Pipeline that deploys the ECR image to ECS.

-You can find a ton of other deploy examples [here](/deploy/why-deploy/).
+You can find a ton of other CD examples [here](/deploy/continuous-delivery/).

 ###1.
 Fork our sample project